-We invite you to express your interest in attending (virtually or in-person), the Research on Improving Systems of Education (RISE) Programme Annual Conference (see the 2019 Annual Conference event page).
+We invite you to register to attend (virtually or in-person), the Research on Improving Systems of Education (RISE) Programme Annual Conference (see the 2019 Annual Conference event page).

 The RISE Programme applies systems thinking to education.
 We seek to understand why learning outcomes in a particular school, district, or country are poor, and why the (system) conditions causing these low learning levels exist.
 This understanding can then inform attempts to realign the relationships in the education system to be coherent for learning, meaning that every component works together with the goal of improving learning for all.

-Due to the ongoing COVID-19 pandemic and uncertainty surrounding travel restrictions, we are looking into the possibility of hosting a hybrid conference combining virtual participation and regional event hubs that will allow for in-person attendance.
+Due to the ongoing COVID-19 pandemic, the RISE Annual Conference will be a hybrid event.
 The conference will be live-streamed via our main event hub at the Blavatnik School of Government at the University of Oxford in the United Kingdom.
-We hope to identify other regional hubs where our colleagues can gather to participate in the conference.
+We will also have conference hubs in Abuja, Nigeria and Washington, DC.
 Virtual participants will be able to join via the Zoom platform.
-Presenters of the selected papers have the option to participate in the conference either in-person (should circumstances allow) or virtually.
-Further details will be released in July/August 2021.

-If you are interested in attending the conference either in person or virtually, please visit the RISE website and fill in the online form.
+If you would like to attend the conference either in person or virtually, please fill in the online form.

 Email correspondence regarding participation in the conference can be directed to the RISE communications team (firstname.lastname@example.org).

-We hope that the RISE Annual Conference will be able to take place using a hybrid format that combines a live in-person event for those in the UK and hub countries (TBC) with a virtual online component for those unable to attend in person.
-The Blavatnik School’s experience of hybrid teaching during the pandemic suggests that having some participants physically present in the same room makes the experience more engaging for virtual attendees as well as for those attending in person.
+The RISE Annual Conference will be using a hybrid format that combines a live in-person event for those in the UK, US and Nigeria, with a virtual online component for those unable to attend in person.
+The central conference hub will be located at the Blavatnik School, where their experience of hybrid teaching during the pandemic suggests that having some participants physically present in the same room makes the experience more engaging for virtual attendees as well as for those attending in person.

 We will be using the hybrid learning technology at the Blavatnik School of Government at the University of Oxford to deliver a first-class conference experience.
 Among the features of this technology is an AI software that tracks active speakers and uses multi-camera views to ensure a rich and enjoyable experience for those attending online.